rsanchez/eecli-wiki/show:fields.md

 ### `--group_id=""`

 Limit results to the specified field group id.
+You may use this option more than once to provide multiple values.

 ### `--channel=""`

 Limit results to the specified channel short name.
+You may use this option more than once to provide multiple values.

 ### `--type=""`

 Limit results to the specified fieldtype.
+You may use this option more than once to provide multiple values.